njadid/asynch_py/docs/c_api.rst

 -  Inputs

--  asynchsolver\* asynch: Pointer to the *asynchsolver* object to use.
+-  asynchsolver\* asynch: Pointer to the AsynchSolver object to use.

 ::

 Python Interface:
 Finalize_Network()

-This routine checks that all inputs are loaded for the *asynchsolver* object.
+This routine checks that all inputs are loaded for the AsynchSolver object.
 Some small final initializations are also performed.
 This routine should be called as the last initialization routine.

 Asynch_Calculate_Step_Sizes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~